Awesome! The schwa sound can do wonders for your English fluency

 Well, I am convinced … The schwa sound (pronounced 'uh') is just so underrated by English language teachers.

 I've always maintained that a large part of spoken fluency and competence revolves around the schwa sound.
 Besides, the schwa sound is the most common vowel sound in English.

 Yes, one single sound could help you to unlock the door to English fluency!
-Check this out.
+Check this out this video.